 You should also determine the number of days the lost pay relates to and notify these to NHS Pensions as disallowed days.
 This is so the period does not count as membership for calculating benefits and is not included when calculating pensionable pay periods.

 When a member is absent for less than a day

-Contributions should not be deducted where a member is absent for a period of less than a day.
-For part time members, you should only record disallowed days, not hours.
+Contributions must be deducted in respect of the hours worked where a member is absent for a period of less than a day.
+For part time members, you only record actual hours worked.